Building a political campaign is like setting up a house of cards. And the cards include your campaign job roles and supporters.

 There are a lot of individual units and players who each has a role in keeping the whole thing in place.
 Much like a card castle, it takes patience and planning to create an election campaign from the ground up.
-Here, the cards are your campaign workers and supporters.
 The jobs inside a campaign can be quite varied and require people with different skills.
 In this post, we look at the common political campaign jobs and the skills needed for filling these roles.

 Next, to the candidate, the campaign manager is the most important person in a political campaign.
 The campaign manager controls all aspects of the campaign relieving the candidate to focus on being the face of the campaign.
 They come up with the strategy along with the other department heads and delegate responsibilities to the other departments.
 They coordinate the entire campaign as per the campaign plan from fundraising to voter contact.
 Naturally, this is a top-tier position and requires prior experience inside a campaign.

 This role is for someone who knows the constituency and can supervise the legal side of fundraising.
 The fundraising director comes up with a donor list based on contributors to past campaigns or other affluent supporters.
 Then they send donation requests to the voters using different media like direct mail or emails.
 They also plan fundraising events where they make personal appeals to meet fundraising goals.
 This means the fundraising director has to have a good standing among the donors.
 There are also regulatory bodies and watchdog groups keeping an eye on campaign finances so the fundraising director should be familiar with campaign finance law.